California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 20. Western Diamondback Rattlesnake

-Another specie of different snakes in California that are very dangerous is the Western Diamondback Rattlesnake.
+Another very dangerous species of snake in California is the Western Diamondback Rattlesnake.

 Also known as the Texas rattler, they have gray-brown colored skin with lots of blotches, mostly seen on their dorsal bodies.

-They are usually found in rodent burrows; they eat smaller mammals.
-Their bites are so lethal that it begins to cause muscle destruction when placed in their territory.
+They are usually found in rodent burrows and eat smaller mammals.
+Their bites are so lethal that when placed in their territory, they begin to cause muscle destruction.

-Aside from muscle destruction, their venom, when introduced into the bloodstream, can break down the blood cells, causing excessive bleeding.
+Aside from destroying muscle, their venom, when introduced into the bloodstream, can break down blood cells, causing excessive bleeding.

-Once a person is bitten, it is imperative that the person is carried to a hospital and an antivenom immediately administered.
+Once a person is bitten, the person must be carried to a hospital and an antivenom immediately administered.